thestormforge/self-guided-workshop/Java/module02/README.md

 #### Explore application from web browser

-Using the External IP we discovered above, let’s access Pet Clinic in a web browser:
+Using the External IP we discovered above, let’s access Pet Clinic in a web browser.
->image placeholder

 Let’s find some pet owners from the home page: